FernetMenta/ioBroker.plenticore-g3/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 - fix skipping optionals that have become preselected
+- fix not showing settings for battery when present
+- update dependencies

 ### 0.5.1 (2025-11-20)
 - bump some packages